Rarisma/A-Generic-Roguealike-Game/README.md

+# Rougealike 1.0
+Rougealike is randomised RPG where you can find lots of things such as monoliths, villages and caves

 # Beta Revsion 2 Info
 Beta Revison 2 will be released around wendnesday to friday and will include most of the features still to do